elkorn/afronski.github.io/_posts/2014-07-18-nodeschool-io.md

 # Why?

 The major problem when you are learning new stuff is related with first step, even with a basic question *"how to start"*.
 This barrier is often related with new thinking or programming paradigm, new language, unknown environment or even unfamiliar `API`.
 For almost every technology we can find opinionated stuff on the Internet: multiple tutorials, guidelines (often it is not so hard to find two conflicting ones :wink:) and blog posts with information how to work with technology in which we are interested.
-Moreover, in almost each case we still have a question back in our heads: *"Is is a proper way to learn and work with it?"*.
+Moreover, in almost each case we still have a question back in our heads: *"Is it a proper way to learn and work with it?"*.

 Learning process could be easier if we have one source of truth and best practices how to approach certain topics related with piece of technology which is interesting for us.
 For Node.js such initiative is called [nodeschool.io](http://nodeschool.io).